PereViader/ManualDi/README.md

 b.WithStartup<Startup>(o => o.Start());
 ```

+In the snippet above, the following will happen once the container is built:
+- `SomeNonLazy` is created
+- `SomeNonLazy`'s `Initialize` method is called
+- `Startup` is created
+- `Startup`'s `Start` method is called

 # ManualDi.Unity3d

 When using the container in unity, do not rely on Awake / Start.
-Instead rely on Inject / Initialize.
+Instead, rely on Inject / Initialize.
 You can still use Awake / Start if the classes involved are not injected through the container.

 ## Installers